zzzprojects/learn-orm/tutorials/vb-net/events-handling.md

 ## Event Handlers

 Event handlers are procedures that are called when a corresponding event occurs.
-You can use any valid subroutine with a matching signature as an event handler.
-You cannot use a function as an event handler, however, because it cannot return a value to the event source.
+However, you cannot use a function as an event handler because it cannot return a value to the event source.

 Visual Basic uses a standard naming convention for event handlers that combines the name of the event sender, an underscore, and the name of the event.
 For example, the `Click` event of a button named `button1` would be named `Sub button1_Click`.

 ## Associating Events with Event Handlers

-The event handler becomes usable when you associate it with an event by using either the `Handles` or `AddHandler` statement.
+The event handler becomes usable when you associate it with an event using either the `Handles` or `AddHandler` statement.

 ```csharp
 Dim WithEvents ec As New EventClass